senzee1984/Windows_x64_Tcp_Reverse_Shell_Shellcode/README.md

 Evaluate expression: -755017920 = ffffffff`d2ff5740
 ```

+According to the value of the IP address, in rare cases (`255` is part of the address), 0x00 could exist.
 However, in most cases (none of the 4 parts of the IP address is `0`), we can directly set the IP address without the need to neg it.

 To change the listening port, modify `line 160` of `reverse-shell.py`.
 According to the value of the listening port, in rare cases, 0x00 could exist.